alxndrTL/losscape/README.md

 ```

 ## Usage ⚙️
-Here's a quick example on how to use Losscape:
+Here's a quick example on how to use `losscape`:

 ```